harshh-0304/harshh-0304/README.md

 ### 📂 Projects

+🎙️ VoiceDesk – Free Voice-Based AI Assistant (Groq + gTTS)** A simple voice assistant built to understand speech, generate responses using Llama 3.3, and speak back using gTTS.
+Created this to learn the full voice → text → AI → voice pipeline and understand how ASR, LLMs, and TTS connect in real applications.
+Tech Used: Python, Groq Whisper, Llama 3.3, gTTS, PyAudio

 **🧠 [Psyche-Quiz](https://psyche-quiz.onrender.com/)**
 Built a Python/Flask mental health assessment platform with a dynamic quiz
 Used an ML model for emotional analysis, providing actionable recommendations